 High school programs: What are my choices?

 What does a high school offer?
 Understand what choice of programs high schools offer.
-Some Programs to ask about: Special Education Programs, Developmentally Delayed, Self Directed Learning, Gifted and Resource Programs.
+Some programs to ask about: Special Education Programs, Students with intellectual disabilities, Self-directed Learning, Gifted and Resource Programs.

 Will I earn a diploma, what are my choices?

 When making Grade 9 course selections, be sure you understand the number and type of credits required to graduate.